-Southport paviors survivors in Hesketh Road, the most colourful section is in the kerb drive of No. 40 Hesketh Road from 1991 and the new one from 2021, it is visible that a huge percentage of tiles have been lost.
+Southport paviors survivors in Hesketh Road, the most colourful section is in the kerb drive of No. 40 Hesketh Road pedestrian circulation or on tree pits.
+Most of the paviors were removed by Sefton Council during the 1980's.
+A small number of paviors were left around the trees on both sides of Hesketh Road.
+Since then a number of these have been stolen.
+Comparing the pavement study from 1991 and the new one from 2021, it is visible that a huge percentage of tiles have been lost.

-The sections where the paviors are still visible are on small areas where there is less pedestrian circulation or on tree pits.
-It is clear that with the construction of the curved driveways of the properties a majority of tiles were lost.
-Comparing the pavement study
+The sections where the paviors are still visible are on small areas where there is less

+Pavement study 1991